Connect to MLFlow

 MLflow tracing captures every LLM call, tool invocation, and agent state transition as structured spans.
 On OpenShift AI, MLflow runs as a managed service that your agent connects to via environment variables — no code changes needed when moving between standalone and operator-managed deployments.

-The pattern is the same across all frameworks: read the tracking URI from the environment, optionally authenticate with a service account token, and call the framework's autolog() function.
-Every trace is then automatically collected, including LLM inputs/outputs, latency, token counts, and tool results.
+The pattern is the same across all frameworks: read the tracking URI from the environment and optionally authenticate with a service account token.
+Most frameworks use autolog() for automatic trace collection.
+Google ADK uses OpenTelemetry natively — you configure a TracerProvider with an OTLP exporter pointed at MLflow instead.
+Either way, every trace is automatically collected, including LLM inputs/outputs, latency, token counts, and tool results.

 OpenShift AI Setup